 Named by Where Magazine as “One of Canada’s 10 great craft beer destinations”, the Rare Bird serves up fabulous fish & chips, Guysburgers and Rare Bird Craft Beer from our back deck takeout window overlooking the beautiful Guysborough marina.
 Take out, eat on our expansive oceanfront deck, described The Chronicle Herald as “one of the nicest patios in Nova Scotia”, or take into Skipping Stone Cafe & Store during inclement weather.
 Unfortunately glasses of Rare Bird Craft Beer are not permitted in Skipping Stone.

 But enough about us.
 Given that we are at the heart of our seaside village, let us tell you about our home, Guysborough.
 Guysborough is rare indeed.
 First settled in 1629, Guysborough is one of the oldest communities in Canada.
 Discovered by British explorers in 1398, almost 100 years before the arrival of Columbus.
 The first commercial brewing operation in Atlantic Canada in 1659.
 On the rare scale, we’re right up there.

 But rarest of all is our people.
 Some of the local sea worn boys didn’t think a bird for a mascot was quite right.
 But when we looked around, we thought Rare Bird just about says her all.
 Always quick with a friendly hello, a lively anecdote or a joke, Guysborough’s great people help make us the Authentic Seacoast.

 With a full-service marina directly in front of our building, you can visit us by boat, or follow our Proprietor and land your floatplane in the Harbour and motor up for some great food!

-The Rare Bird Pub is open from mid-June to October for dining, meetings, special events & weddings.
+The Rare Bird is open from late June to September for dining, meetings, special events & weddings.